 The truth is that writing about Florence doesn’t do it justice.
 The typical adjectives - remarkable, amazing, incredible - don't apply here.
 They're simply not enough to describe the feeling you get when gazing out on the rooftops or up at the Duomo.
 It seems that Twain was on to something - just being here is like a dream.

-Travel with us to Florence in September 2021, as we uncover the unique food, culture and traditions of four distinct regions in Italy.
+Travel with us to Florence as we uncover the unique food, culture and traditions of four distinct regions in Italy.

 A travel design agency.